-As of June 30, 2023, the Academy had invested \$1,045,534 in the Colorado Surplus Asset Fund Trust (CSAFE), an investment vehicle established for local government entities in Colorado to pool surplus funds.
+As of June 30, 2024, the Academy had invested \$1,119,176 in the Colorado Surplus Asset Fund Trust (CSAFE), an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
 The Trust operates similarly to a money market fund and each share is equal in value to \$1.00.
+The Trust is rated AAAm by Fitch and is valued at amortized cost.
+Based on the valuation method, additional disclosures are not required under GASB Statement No. 72.